 Elections have consequences.
 That's why we must elect champions of public education.

-In 2024, Rhode Islanders will determine who is elected to the Rhode Island House of Representatives, the Rhode Island Senate, and many school committee and other local races.
+In 2026, Rhode Islanders will determine who is elected to General Office, the Rhode Island House of Representatives, the Rhode Island Senate, and many school committee and other local races.

 Voting for pro-public education, pro-worker candidates at the state and local level is one of the most effective ways to stand up for public schools and working families.